ramroll/olden/README.md

 Sweets dont translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.
 Sweets provide anything to mantain a virtual-dom.
 In the original design sweets are thought to be used as :

-- javascript template
+- javascript template less than 1k
+- provide a high performance virtual-dom algorithm
-- write javascrip frameworks like react/vue
+- write your own javascript framework